MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows Google Chrome processes to start at OS sign-in and restart in background after the last browser window is closed.
+  Allows Microsoft Edge processes to start at OS sign-in and restart in background after the last browser window is closed.

-If Google Chrome is running in background mode, the browser might not close when the last window is closed and the browser won't be restarted in background when the window closes.
-See the [BackgroundModeEnabled](#backgroundmodeenabled) policy for information about what happens after configuring Google Chrome background mode behavior.
+If Microsoft Edge is running in background mode, the browser might not close when the last window is closed and the browser won't be restarted in background when the window closes.
+See the [BackgroundModeEnabled](#backgroundmodeenabled) policy for information about what happens after configuring Microsoft Edge background mode behavior.

 If you enable this policy, startup boost is turned on.